unicok/go-os/README.md

 the higher level requirements for microservices beyond the core fundamentals.
 These include; authentication, dynamic configuration, distributed tracing, instrumentation, logging, monitoring, synchronisation and so on.

+NOTE: This is still a work in progress.
+The interfaces may change or break.

 ## What's it for?

 At a certain a scale there's a need for systems that manage identity, configuration, observability, state, etc.